 Vibrio species are bacteria that occur naturally in marine waters.
-Eating undercooked or raw shellfish, especially raw oysters, is the main risk for acquiring vibriosis due to infection with Vibrio parahaemolyticus.
+Eating undercooked or raw shellfish, especially raw oysters, is the main risk for acquiring vibriosis from infection with Vibrio parahaemolyticus.
 Growth of Vibrio species in seawater is amplified during the warm months and Vibrio levels in shellfish increase during the summer.
-Vibrio cholera causes potentially severe diarrhea that does not occur naturally in the United States.
+Vibrio cholerae causes potentially severe diarrhea and does not occur naturally in the United States.

 Resources for the general public

 Resources for health care providers

 Purpose of surveillance:

 - To identify and eliminate sources of transmission including contaminated food and water

 Forty-four laboratory-confirmed and two epidemiologically-linked cases of vibriosis were reported in 2013, which marks the highest number of annual reports to date.
 Two cases required hospitalization, and none died.
 Forty lab-confirmed cases were caused by V. parahaemolyticus, two were V. alginolyticus, one was V. fluvialis, and one was non-toxigenic V. cholerae.
 An additional eleven laboratory-confirmed cases were reported in non-King County residents whose most likely exposures were oysters consumed in King County.